-- We cover the supply lead time, customer lead time, supply lead time in inventory, and how to calculate lead times.
+- We cover how to calculate overall supply lead time, customer lead time, supply lead time in inventory.

 Introduction: What Makes Up the Lead Time?